*** UPDATE***

 USDA's Animal and Plant Health Inspecition Service (APHIS) has confirmed Highly Pathogenic Avian

-Influenza in dairy herds in Idaho, Texas, New Mexico, Kansas, Michigan, South Dakota, North Carolina, Colorado and Ohio.
+Influenza in dairy herds in California, Nevada, Idaho, Utah, Wyoming, Texas, New Mexico, Oklahoma, Minnesota, Iowa, Kansas, Michigan, South Dakota, North Carolina, Colorado and Ohio.
 A single case of HPAI in a human has been confirmed in Texas, however, the U.S. Centers for Disease Control and Prevention (CDC) has assessed the public risk as low.

 What's Being Done in Maryland: